The New Kindle Paperwhite Almost Feels Better Than Reading A Real Book

 If you're reading this, then you're likely A) a seasoned Kindle user, B) Kindle-curious, or C) an early holiday gifter.
 I was option B: absolutely brand new to the Kindle but curious about the experience.
 I devoured books every few days in high school.
 I'd read on my iPad, my computer, even my iPod (remember those?); anything that would get a novel into my brain when I couldn't find the physical copy of a book.
 Now, as an adult who's moved to Brooklyn, I usually stick with physical books, but the real estate they take up in my tiny apartment is becoming a problem.
-And, traveling with books is just not a good time — especially when you get bored easily and want to switch up from reading a novel to a graphic novel.
+And, travelling with books is just not a good time — especially when you get bored easily and want to switch up from reading a novel to a graphic novel.
 When I get off from work, the last thing I want to do is keep looking at my laptop or any other headache-inducing screen, so the iPad was out.
-I decided it was finally time to try a proper e-reader and, as fate would have it, the new Kindle Paperwhite with an even larger screen had just debuted — and I secured one for first-hand testing.
+I decided it was finally time to try a proper e-reader and, as fate would have it, the new Kindle Paperwhite with an even larger screen was available for first-hand testing.
 Read along below.

 Advertisement